Released On 10th Aug 2017

 Single-site hospitals normally require some infrastructure.
 They generally have several departments using different types of handsets and call groups.
 To ensure adequate coverage, single-site hospitals may need repeaters to boost the range.

 Large, multi-site hospitals sometimes need to link transmitters together in order to achieve wide-area coverage, or overcome physical barriers such as high-rise buildings.
-Motorola has a system called IP Site Connect, which uses the internet to extend coverage over dispersed locations – if necessary across different towns or cities.
+Large, multi-site hospitals may need linked transmitters.
+Motorola’s IP Site Connect extends coverage across sites via the internet.

 Large sites may also require varying handset types to suit the different needs of the people using them.